SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/03.Operations-04.png)

-We finish the solution by applying conditions for summing up, subtraction and multiplying:
+We finish the solution by applying conditions for summing up, subtraction, and multiplying:

 ![](assets/chapter-4-2-images/03.Operations-05.png)